Be A Slump Buster

 So how do you get past a slump?
 How do you get your PASSION back?

 Write out a purpose statement for yourself and some values that will lead you to this purpose.
+If you are leading a team that is in a slump, bringing them back to purpose is the greatest path forward.

 The starting point of all achievement is desire. -- Napoleon Hill